Creating custom visualizations

 Prev Next

-Catchpoint provides several "out-of-the-box" Visualizations users can take advantage of to analyze data received from tests.
-If these visualizations do not meet your needs, you can also develop custom visualizations leveraging popular libraries or your own code.
+Catchpoint provides several "out-of-the-box" Visualizations you can use to analyze your data.
+If these visualizations do not meet a specific need, you can also develop custom visualizations using popular libraries or your own code.

-Catchpoint custom visualizations can take advantage of numerous libraries, including (but not limited to): D3, Dygraphs, Rickshaw, and nvd3.
-Furthermore, the custom visualizations you create are supported in other Catchpoint features such as Dashboard Widgets and Favorite Charts.
+Catchpoint custom visualizations can utilize numerous libraries, including (but not limited to): D3, Dygraphs, Rickshaw, and nvd3.
+Any custom visualizations you create are supported in multiple Catchpoint analysis tools including Dashboards and Explorer.

 Create Visualization Settings